ImadUddinPi/FYP2Melfare/readme.md

 -   Composer Version 2

 ## Docker
-To make the project more drool worthy, we have used Docker-compose to make this project run on any environment, gone are the days when people used to say "But it works on my machine!"
+Docker Container to allow the system run on any envinronment